astrosica/MedInsure_claims_analysis/README.md

 ## Presentation Sample

-The presentation for the marketing team that presents my insights and recommendations can be found here.
+The PowerPoint presentation for the marketing team that presents my insights and recommendations can be found here.
 Some highlights are shown below.

 ## Key Metrics